PrototypeZone/hardware-project-DylanAshton2206/hardware/ceng317report.md

 VNC Viewer: Enables remote desktop access to the Raspberry Pi, allowing developers to work on the platform from any location.
 Integrated Development Environments (IDEs): Support for IDEs like Thonny, Eclipse, and others.

+Hardware Tools:
+Sense HAT for Raspberry Pi: An add-on board for Raspberry Pi, featuring an LED matrix, joystick, and multiple sensors like temperature, humidity, pressure, and orientation sensors, useful for interactive projects and data logging.
+Laser Cutter: Provided by the school, used for precision cutting of materials such as wood, plastic, and fabric, ideal for creating custom enclosures or parts for Raspberry Pi projects.
+PCB Maker: Also provided by the school, this device is used to manufacture Printed Circuit Boards (PCBs), allowing the creation of custom circuit designs for interfacing with the Raspberry Pi.
+Soldering Iron and Solder: Essential for electronics projects, used to solder components onto PCBs or other interfaces to ensure secure electrical connections.
+Multimeter: A versatile instrument for measuring voltage, current, and resistance, crucial for troubleshooting and testing circuits in Raspberry Pi projects.
+DC Power Supply: Provides stable and adjustable DC power, essential for testing and powering electronic circuits safely during the development and debugging phases.

 ## 2.0 Added functionality
 ### 2.1 Sensor/Effector purchase
 https://www.sparkfun.com/products/15177